ShaggyDude/muse/docs/muse.md

     Then the component inspector panel should open from the right side And I should see a list of all available components

-  Scenario: Opening component inspector with keyboard shortcut
-    Given I am viewing any page in the application When I press "Cmd+Shift+C" (or "Ctrl+Shift+C" on Windows/Linux) Then the component inspector panel should open from the right side And I should see a search input at the top
-    And I should see a list of all available components below

-  Scenario: Searching for components
-    Given the component inspector is open
-    And I can see components like "Button", "UserCard", "Modal" in the list When I type "but" in the search input
-    Then I should only see components that contain "but" in their name or description And the "Button" component should be visible
-    And other components should be filtered out

-  Scenario: Viewing component details
-    Given the component inspector is open
-    And I can see a list of components
-    When I click on the "Button" component
-    Then I should see the component detail view
-    And I should see a back button to return to the component list And I should see the component name "Button" as a heading And I should see the component description
-    And I should see a variant selector dropdown
-    And I should see code preview for the selected variant

-  Scenario: Browsing component variants
-    Given I am viewing the "Button" component details And the variant selector shows "Primary" as selected When I change the variant selector to "Secondary" Then the code preview should update to show the secondary button code And the code should be syntax highlighted
-    And I should see '<Button variant="secondary">Cancel</Button>' in the preview

-  Scenario: Viewing related feature specs
-    Given I am viewing a component's details
-    And the component has related BDD feature files Then I should see a "Related Specs" section
-    And I should see file icons next to each spec filename And the spec filenames should be clickable links

-  Scenario: Closing the inspector with close button
-    Given the component inspector is open
-    When I click the X button in the top-right corner Then the inspector panel should close
-    And I should see the floating button again

-  Scenario: Closing the inspector with escape key
-    Given the component inspector is open
-    When I press the "Escape" key
-    Then the inspector panel should close
-    And I should see the floating button again

-  Scenario: Closing the inspector with backdrop click
-    Given the component inspector is open
-    When I click on the dark backdrop area outside the panel Then the inspector panel should close
-    And I should see the floating button again

-  Scenario: Navigating back to component list
-    Given I am viewing a specific component's details When I click the "← Back to Components" button Then I should return to the component list view And I should see all components listed again
-    And my previous search term should be preserved

-  Scenario: Inspector is hidden in production
-    Given the application is running in production mode When I visit any page
-    Then I should not see the floating component inspector button And pressing "Cmd+Shift+C" should not open any inspector panel

-  Scenario: Component count and spec indicators
-    Given the component inspector is open
-    And I can see the component list
-    When I look at each component card
-    Then I should see the number of variants for each component And I should see the number of related specs for each component And these should be displayed with appropriate icons

-  Scenario: Keyboard shortcuts help
-    Given the component inspector is open
-    When I look at the bottom of the panel
-    Then I should see keyboard shortcut hints
-    And I should see "⌘⇧C to toggle" and "ESC to close" And the shortcuts should be displayed in styled kbd elements

   Scenario: Responsive behavior
     Given the component inspector is open